People

 In conjunction with fellow consultants and clients, Roy wrote and designed original theatre and video-based development programmes for several large consultancies, before becoming a director and senior consultant for Astar Management Consultants Ltd.

-Roy’s areas of training design have included equal opportunity programmes, disability awareness programmes, sexual and racial harassment programmes, bullying in the workplace programmes, first contact officer training, and positive action training for ethnic minorities – among many, many more.
+Roy’s areas of training design have included equal opportunity programmes, disability awareness programmes, sexual and racial harassment programmes, bullying in the workplace programmes, and first contact officer training – among many, many more.

 Prior to this, Roy had an award-winning career as a writer, director, performer, and producer for theatre, radio and television.
 Roy has also lectured at the University of Brighton and worked extensively with education charities, implementing conflict resolution programmes and drama based workshops in London schools and pupil referral units.

-Roy’s experience means he is particularly adept at understanding the needs of organisations and designing training that is relevant and highly engaging.
+Roy’s experience means he is particularly adept at understanding the needs of organisations and designing training and change programmes that are relevant and highly engaging.

 Let’s start the conversation.